inria-emeraude/jimlac25/web/docs/lac.md

 ### How to Submit Music

 * Use the [LAC 2025 Online Submission Tool](https://lac25.sciencesconf.org/?lang=en)
 * The required file format is PDF, formatted for A4 paper size.
-Submissions should include:
-        * Description of piece and set-up
-        * Program notes
-        * Links to samples of work: .wav files, videos, etc.
+Submissions should include: (i) description of piece and set-up, (ii) program notes, (iii) links to samples of work: .wav files, videos, etc., and (iv) a technical rider.
-        * Technical rider

 ## Committees